V-Sekai/manuals/features/hosting_and_social_functions.md

-# Individual hosting and social functions or a hosted web server.
+# Hosting and social functions